A Family is defined in traditional terms as the basic unit in a society consisting of two parents rearing their children

 There are different types of families:

-- Nuclear Family that consist of two parents and children.
+- Nuclear Family consists of two parents and children.

 - The extended family structure consists of two or more adults who are related, either by blood or marriage, living in the same home.

-- Childless family are couples who either cannot or choose not to have children.
+- A childless family is a couple who either cannot or choose not to have children.

 - A blended family is one where the parents have children from previous relationships but all the members come together as one unit

 Now let’s check some of the most important conversation questions about family